bottlepy/bottle/docs/tutorial.rst

       response.set_cookie('counter', str(count))
       return 'You visited this page %d times' % count

-The :meth:`BaseRequest.get_cookie` method is a different way do access cookies.
+The :meth:`Request.get_cookie <BaseRequest.get_cookie>` method is a different way do access cookies.
 It supports decoding :ref:`signed cookies <tutorial-signed-cookies>` as described in a separate section.

 Query parameters, Forms and File uploads